Cadasta/cadasta-docs/en/01-gettingstarted.md

 > Add diagram: Organizations, Projects & Members

 * At the core of the Cadasta platform are a series of **[projects](03-projects.md)**.
-A project covers a specific geographic area.
-Within that area, there can be numerous project **locations**.
+A project covers a specific geographic area, from a small parcel of land to the entire globe.
+Within the specified project area, there can be numerous project **locations**.
 A project may also have multiple **project members**, each of whom will have permissions specific to the project.

 * Each project must belong to an **[organization](02-organizations.md)**.
 An organization represents an organized body of people with a particular purpose.
 In most cases, organizations are NGOs helping communities to document their land rights.
 In the Cadasta system, people who belong to an organization are called **organization members**.